nf-core/configs/docs/ceh.md

 # nf-core/configs: Center for Evolutionary Hologenomics & Section for Evolutionary Genomics (hologenomics partition on HPC) Configuration

+> **NB:** You will need an account to use the HPC cluster to run the pipeline.
+If in doubt contact IT.

 The profile is configured to run with Singularity version 3.6.3-1.el7 which is part of the OS installtion and does not need to be loaded as a module.

 Before running the pipeline you will need to load Java, Miniconda and Nextflow.
 You can do this by including the commands below in your SLURM/sbatch script: